westpoint-robotics/EE489_Battery_Prediction/gvr_setup/README.md

-# Instructions connecting to for GVR-Bot
+# Instructions for connecting Linux computers to the GVR-Bot
-structions for connecting remote computers to the GVR-Bot and for teleoperating the GVR-Bot from remote workstation.
+Istructions for connecting remote computers to the GVR-Bot

 ### Steps for getting an external Linux computer to communicate with the GVR-Bot using ROS.
 1. Turn on the GVR-Bot via the power button.